 - Non-seasonal food, salads, smoothies, cold foods and beverages, crackers and raw food in general.

 - Foods that decrease Immunity such as processed foods, canned, frozen, and packaged foods, leftovers, foods grown with chemicals, and foods laced with preservatives

 - Avoid dairy in late winter and especially if suffering a cold or prone to allergies and asthma.

 - Andrographis: is a classic Ayurvedic herb that boosts immunity quickly and provides symptomatic relief of symptoms.

 - Vitamin D: not only helps strengthen the bones but is responsible for activating the part of our immune system that combats invading virus and bacteria.
 It’s surprising but vitamin D deficiency is a common condition affecting a large proportion of Australians.

 - Getting some sunshine is also a way to boost Vitamin D. Research from the University of Copenhagen has shown the getting enough Vitamin D is important for bossing our immunity.

 - Boost your diet with rich Vitamin D foods such as eggs, oils fish (salmon, trout, mackerel) or supplement if levels are severely low.
-If you think you are at risk of Vitamin D deficiency, book in for a consultation at Veda Wellness as we can prescribe a simple blood test that will confirm levels.
+If you think you are at risk of Vitamin D deficiency, book in for a consultation as we can prescribe a simple blood test that will confirm levels.